texhex/Euphoria66/README.md

 ![soda fountain](https://github.com/texhex/Euphoria66/raw/master/img/sodafountain.png)

 Feel more like dancing, or are you into games?
 We also have eight jukebot, and two arcades for you to enjoy.
-There are also eight beach chairs, but because of [technical](https://forums.kleientertainment.com/klei-bug-tracker/oni/beach-chair-preventing-sleep-r23276/) [issues](https://forums.kleientertainment.com/klei-bug-tracker/oni/dupes-dont-go-to-sleep-and-sit-in-beach-chair-all-night-instead-r22972/) we were forced to close them for now.
+Finally, eight beach chairs allow you to fully relax, but because of [technical](https://forums.kleientertainment.com/klei-bug-tracker/oni/beach-chair-preventing-sleep-r23276/) [issues](https://forums.kleientertainment.com/klei-bug-tracker/oni/dupes-dont-go-to-sleep-and-sit-in-beach-chair-all-night-instead-r22972/) we were forced to close them for now.

 ![beach chair](https://github.com/texhex/Euphoria66/raw/master/img/beachchair.png)